What are legumes?

 Examples of the legume family of plants

-Fabaceae are flowering plants which include: trees, shrubs, perennial and also flowering annuals so the Fabaceae family covers all types of flowering plants.
+Legumes are part of the Fabaceae order of flowering plants which include: trees, shrubs, perennial and also flowering annuals.
+So the Fabaceae family covers all types of flowering plants.
 This family is one of the largest group of plants that consists of thousands of different species.

 How are legumes used?

-We eat their fresh pods and seeds.
-We also feed them to livestock and plant their seeds in our gardens for a stunning summer display of brightly colored flowers.
+We eat the fresh pods and seeds of legumes.
+We also dry the seeds are rehydrate them before we cook them.
+We call dried legume seeds pulses.
+We also feed legumes to livestock and plant their seeds in our gardens for a stunning summer display of brightly colored flowers.

 They are an important source of protein and carbohydrates in the developing world.
 They are so important that some cultures use legumes as their main source of protein or carbohydrates.
-In this article you can learn about these amazing plants.
+Learn about these amazing plants and how to cook them on the site.
 You can also learn how to recognize these plants and what makes them different from other flowering plants.
 Once you have learned how to identify and why legumes are so important then discover popular peas and beans from around the world.
 When your ready head over to the full legume guide for individual information.
 It's one of the comprehensive lists of legumes on the internet.

 From agriculture to horticulture legumes play an important role in sustainability

 Legumes are very important for several reasons.
 The main reason for growing legumes is for food.
 The fruits are eaten fresh and put in salads.
-Sometimes they are boiled or stewed, dried peas and beans which are commonly known pulses store well and have been used in Europe, Asia Africa and the Middle East for thousands of years.
+Often the dried seeds are boiled or stewed.
+Dried peas and beans are commonly known pulses, store well and have been used in Europe, Asia Africa and the Middle East for thousands of years.